runtimeverification/evm-semantics/web3.md

 - `<execPhase>` cell is used to differentiate between the generated code used for contract deployment and the bytecode of the contract.
 - `<opcodeCoverage>` cell is a map which stores the program counters which were hit during the execution of a program.
 The key, named `CoverageIdentifier`, contains the hash of the bytecode which is executed, and the phase of the execution.
+- `<opcodeLists>` cell is a map similar to `<opcodeCoverage>` which stores instead a list containing all the `OpcodeItem`s of the executed bytecode for each contract.
+- `OpcodeItem` is a tuple which contains the Program Counter and the Opcode name.

 ```k
     syntax Phase ::= ".Phase"